 Additionally, spring furnace maintenance will include an inspection of the internal components.
 This ensures wiring is working well and all the connections in your furnace are solid.
 Your technician will advise you of any areas of concern.
 This is another reason why spring furnace maintenance is a good idea—if there is a problem, you’ll have time to plan for repair or replacement before the weather turns cold.

 Spring furnace maintenance should also include checking the area around your furnace to ensure it’s clear and you’re getting adequate ventilation.
 You can help your furnace perform efficiently by making sure your heat registers are clear (they shouldn’t be covered by furniture or curtains during use).

 Check any furnace ventilation to the outdoors as well, as it can get clogged with dirt, leaves, and debris from the spring thaw.
 While you’re doing spring cleanup in the yard, it’s a good time to uncover your air conditioning unit and inspect it for any winter damage as well.
-Your Stramowski technician can look at your air conditioning unit to ensure it’s ready to keep you cool all summer long.

 Don’t wait until fall to check on your furnace

 Customers often wait until fall weather rolls in before they think of checking on their furnace.
 Let’s face it, after the cold weather we had last winter, most of us want to forget about snow and ice.
 We’re ready to kick back in a lawn chair and enjoy the sunshine!

 But waiting on furnace maintenance until September means you’ll face longer lead times.
 Your furnace may not be ready to fire up on the first cool and crisp fall day (even if you’re not ready to think about autumn weather right now).